CloudVLab/qwiklabs-content-bundle-spec/peer-review-bundle-spec.md

 #### multiple-choice Rubrics

-A rubrics that has multiple options and each option associate with points.
+A rubric that has multiple options and each option associate with points.

 attribute | required | type       | notes
 --------- | -------- | ---------- | -----